 Andre Taylor identified strongly with Daniel from the Bible, who interpreted the visions and dreams of kings.
 And like Daniel, he spent 3 years in a Babylonian captivity of sorts.
 But Daniel never had quite the unorthodox career path of Andre.
+Originally broadcast in 2012.

 Produced by Nick Williams, Nick van der Kolk, Brendan Baker, and Alexander Jerri.
 Sound design by Brendan Baker, with musical contributions Ghosts.